Weather App - FAQs

 This provides you with the percentage chance of precipitation (rain/snow/drizzle etc.) during the given period.
 You can view the probability of precipitation for the next 7 days on the details screen.

 The app includes our UK rainfall interactive map for the last six hours of observations and the forecast for the next 24 hours.
-There is also a new interactive National Severe Weather Warnings map which displays any weather warnings in force across the UK, as well as a new UK surface pressure map.
-There are currently fewer layers on the new app than there were on the old Met Office app, however this is a feature we’re developing based on user demand, so more map layers may be added in future releases.
+There is also an interactive National Severe Weather Warnings map which displays any weather warnings in force across the UK, as well as a new UK surface pressure map.

 Maps can be accessed from the UK National Weather section on the home screen, as well as the forecast details screen.
 If you cannot see the UK National Weather section on the homepage, please check you have not removed this section by selecting the list icon at the top of the home screen.
 You should see UK National Weather with a toggle next to it, tap on the toggle to switch between enabled and disabled state.